JorjaFox/website/_posts-old-blog/2014-05-20-flashback-tuesday.md

 That one is from the CSI 300th episode celebration.

 You have no idea how hard it has been not to make "This.
-Is. <em>CSI!</em>" jokes all this time.
+Is. _CSI!_" jokes all this time.